Transform your home with our tutorial for our DIY Dining Room Open Shelving! Customize the size to fit your space!

 Then, we brought the shelves back in and Anthony attached them with 2 1/2″ deck screws into the side supports.

-And once all the shelves were screwed into place, they were ready to use!
-Happy dance!
+Once all the shelves were screwed into place, they were ready to use!

 You can see the bottom two shelves are definitely deeper, which I love!

 They’ve completely changed the entire dining room and I love it… they add so much storage and area to display my pretties, which I’ll be sharing next week…